 Michael’s Experience: Michael (35) was pre-diabetic and had borderline high cholesterol.
 He opted for a natural approach and included bioresonance therapy alongside dietary modifications.
 After a year of bioresonance sessions, Michael’s cholesterol levels normalized, and he no longer faced prediabetes concerns (https://www.ihtbio.com/bioresonance-therapy-history/).

 Sarah’s Progress: Sarah (62) experienced weight gain due to a health condition, leading to elevated cholesterol levels.
-Bioresonance therapy, along with a weight management plan, helped Sarah shed some pounds and significantly improve her cholesterol profile within 8 months (https://bioresonancetherapy.com/articles/can-bioresonance-treat-cholesterol/).
+Bioresonance therapy, along with a weight management plan, helped Sarah shed some pounds and significantly improve her cholesterol profile within 8 months (https://bioresonancetherapy.com/articles/can-bioresonance-manage-cholesterol/).

 Jessica’s Story: Jessica (28) had a family history of high cholesterol.
 Although young, she opted for preventive measures and incorporated bioresonance therapy into her healthy lifestyle routine.
-Regular bioresonance sessions helped Jessica maintain healthy cholesterol levels, potentially reducing her future risk of related health problems (https://bioresonancetherapy.com/articles/can-bioresonance-treat-cholesterol/).
+Regular bioresonance sessions helped Jessica maintain healthy cholesterol levels, potentially reducing her future risk of related health problems (https://bioresonancetherapy.com/articles/can-bioresonance-manage-cholesterol/).

-A Complementary Treatment For Cholesterol
+A Complementary Approach for Cholesterol Support

 Conclusion